magnetrwn/buddy8800/README.md

 + [Emulator101/cpudiag.bin](http://www.emulator101.com/files/cpudiag.bin), a diagnostic program for the Intel 8080, which was used throughout development for testing.
 + [space-invade.rs/cpudiag.lst](https://github.com/cbeust/space-invade.rs/blob/main/emulator/cpudiag.lst), a very useful listing of the assembled `cpudiag.bin` program.
 + [Altair Clone/Programmers Manual](https://altairclone.com/downloads/manuals/8080%20Programmers%20Manual.pdf), very useful for understanding how opcodes run and patterns in the instruction set.
-+ [Why did CP/M require RAM in the bottom part of the address space](https://retrocomputing.stackexchange.com/questions/6442/why-did-cp-m-require-ram-in-the-bottom-part-of-the-address-space) as well as [Test emulated 8080 CPU without an OS](https://retrocomputing.stackexchange.com/questions/9361/test-emulated-8080-cpu-without-an-os), some good information on CP/M memory maps and execution.
 + [Auxiliary Carry and the Intel 8080's logical instructions](https://retrocomputing.stackexchange.com/questions/14977/auxiliary-carry-and-the-intel-8080s-logical-instructions), a very specific question that fixed diagnostics failing and is not very easy to find.

 **Altair 8800**

 + [What additional hardware was required for BASIC on an Altair 8800](https://retrocomputing.stackexchange.com/questions/14675/what-additional-hardware-was-required-for-basic-on-an-altair-8800), a very nice explanation of how Altair 8800 systems originally shipped.

-**CP/M and Software**
+**CP/M**

++ [Why did CP/M require RAM in the bottom part of the address space](https://retrocomputing.stackexchange.com/questions/6442/why-did-cp-m-require-ram-in-the-bottom-part-of-the-address-space) as well as [Test emulated 8080 CPU without an OS](https://retrocomputing.stackexchange.com/questions/9361/test-emulated-8080-cpu-without-an-os), some good information on CP/M memory maps and execution.

+**Software**

 + [skx/cpm-dist](https://github.com/skx/cpm-dist), some very cool software for CP/M.
 + [jefftranter/8080](https://github.com/jefftranter/8080), more software, multiple monitor programs.